Edit in GitHubLog an issue

 Aside

-Content which is not part of regular content flow
+Content that is not part of the regular content flow

 Figure